The CEO problem with inter-block memory: Introduction

-The first contribution of this paper is an extension of the Berger-Tung inner and outer bounds \cite{berger1978multi,tung1978multiterminal} to the distributed tracking setting of \figref{fig:system} that sandwitch the minimum asymptotically achievable (as $n \to \infty$) sum rate $R_1 + \ldots + R_K$ required to achieve a given average distortion \eqref{eq:dintro}.
+The first contribution of this paper is an extension of the Berger-Tung inner and outer bounds \cite{berger1978multi,tung1978multiterminal} to the distributed tracking setting of \figref{fig:system} that sandwich the minimum asymptotically achievable (as $n \to \infty$) sum rate $R^1 + \ldots + R^K$ required to achieve a given average distortion \eqref{eq:dintro}.
 Provided that the components of each $X_i \in \mathcal A^n$ are i.i.d. ($X_i$ can still depend on $X_1, \ldots, X_{i-1}$), the channels act on each of those components independently, and the distortion measure is separable, that minimum sum rate is bounded in terms of the directed mutual information from the encoders to the decoder.
 The converse (outer bound) follows via standard data processing and single-letterization arguments.
-To prove the achievability, we show a nonasymptotic bound for blockwise-causal distributed lossy source coding that can be viewed as an extension of the nonasymptotic Berger-Tung bound by Yassaee et al. \cite{yassaee2013technique,yassaee2013techniqueArxiv} to the setting with $K > 2$ sources and $t > 1$ time instances.
+To prove the achievability, we show a nonasymptotic bound for blockwise-causal distributed lossy source coding that can be viewed as an extension of the nonasymptotic Berger-Tung inner bound by Yassaee et al. \cite{yassaee2013technique,yassaee2013techniqueArxiv}, applicable to the setting with $K = 2$ sources and $t = 1$ rounds of communication, to the setting with an arbitrary number of sources and communication rounds.
 We view the horizon-$t$ causal coding problem as a multiterminal coding problem in which at each step coded side information from past steps is available, and we use a stochastic likelihood coder (SLC) by Yassaee et al. \cite{yassaee2013technique,yassaee2013techniqueArxiv} to perform encoding operations.
 The SLC-based encoder mimics the operation of the joint typicality encoder while admitting sharp nonasymptotic bounds on its performance.
 While the SLC-based decoder of \cite{yassaee2013technique,yassaee2013techniqueArxiv} is ill-suited to the case $K > 2$, we propose a novel decoder that falls into the class of generalized likelihood decoders \cite{merhav2017gld} and uses $K$ different threshold tests depending on the point of the rate-distortion region the code is operating at.
 An asymptotic analysis of our nonasymptotic bound yields an extension of the Berger-Tung inner bound \cite{berger1978multi,tung1978multiterminal} to the setting with inter-block memory.

 The second contribution of the paper is an explicit evaluation of the minimum sum rate for the causal Gaussian CEO problem.
 In that scenario, the source is an $n$-dimensional Gauss-Markov source,